Volume 10, Issue 3 (8-2023) JROS 2023, 10(3): 167-172 | Back to browse issues page

 Send citation to:

-Shariatzadeh H, Najd Mazhar F, Abdolahzadeh B, Ghanbari A, Torab R. Carpal Tunnel Syndrome and Median Nerve Anatomical Variation with FPL Tendon.
-JROS 2023; 10 (3)
+Shariatzadeh H, Najd Mazhar F, Abdolahzadeh B, Ghanbari A, Torab R. A Case Report of Carpal Tunnel Syndrome With Median Nerve Anatomical Variation in the Flexor Pollicis Longus Tendon.
+JROS 2023; 10 (3) :167-172

 URL: http://jros.iums.ac.ir/article-1-2238-en.html

-1- Bone and Joint Reconstruction Research Center, Iran University of Medical Sciences, Shafa Orthopedic Hospital, Tehran, Iran.
+1- Department of Orthopedics, Bone and Joint Reconstruction Research Center, School of Medicine, Shafayahyaeian Hospital, Iran University of Medical Sciences, Tehran, Iran.

-Carpal tunnel syndrome can arise idiopathically or secondary condition.
-The primary factor contributing to the development of this disorder is alterations in the median nerve.
-Two primary categorizations of the median nerve are recognized, referred to as the Lanz and Amadio classifications.
-The Lanz classification is predominantly employed in surgical literature, and the predominant factor in the development of carpal tunnel syndrome is identified as group 3 (Bifid MN). moreover, branches and connections of the MN exist that do not align with any specific category.
-In standard anatomical structure the MN divides into six branches beyond the carpal tunnel.
-But in this study, during CTR surgery, the anatomical variation of the median nerve was observed in relation to the flexor pollicis longus in the carpal tunnel.
-The median nerve bifurcates in the carpal tunnel and at the simultaneously, the flexor pollicis longus tendon passes through the bifurcated median nerve.
-The primary factor leading to Carpal Tunnel Syndrome is the variability of the median nerve.
-Understanding the various types of median nerves that contribute to CTS is crucial in order to reduce potential harm during carpal tunnel release surgery.
+Background: Carpal tunnel syndrome (CTS) is an idiopathic or secondary condition.
+The primary factor contributing to the development of this disorder is the alteration of the median nerve (MN).
+Two primary categorizations of the median nerve are recognized, referred to as the Lanz and Amadio classification.
+The Lanz classification is predominantly employed in the surgical literature, and the main contributing factor to CTS development has been group 3 (bifid MN).
+Moreover, MN’s branches and connections do not align with any specific category.
+The MN divides into six branches beyond the carpal tunnel in standard anatomical structure.
+This study reports a case with CTS having anatomical MN variation in the flexor pollicis longus (FPL) tendon.

 Type of Study: Case Report | Subject: Hand surgery / Elbow